Kishū Lacquer Jubako Box

 Kishū Lacquer Jubako Box – Three-Tier Bento Elegance in Bloom

 This Kishū Lacquer Jubako Box transforms any meal into a ceremonial experience.
 With its deep black finish, delicately framed with vermilion highlights, and its layered floral design featuring plum and sakura blossoms within a golden fan motif, it reflects the full sophistication of traditional Japanese craftsmanship.
+The intricate design will captivate your guests, inviting them to savor every bite.

 Product Information